tomwhartung/publish_promote_ebooks/doc/images-how_i_draw-process.md

 1. Copy needed `fullsize-percentages` images to `halfsize-percentages` directory and rename files
 2. Scale images to 900 x 1280
 3. Export as jpg
-4. Paste into combo template file.
+4. Paste into combo template file - 20px horizontal margin

 ### 3. Shrink as needed to make room for text